acli/new_clock/README.md

 using traditional chiming patterns for night watches and according to the old rule of one night watch equalling one decimal hour.

+The script makes some effort in preventing the two kinds of chimes from clashing with each other.

 Certain runtime parameters can be configured through a per-user config file, currently hard-coded to be $HOME/.chimerrc